cogwheel8699/cogwheel/README.md

 <h3 align="left">Hello, I'm Kit 👋</h3>
-<h4 align="left">An InfoSec professional turned Digital Nomad with a background in web development.</h4>
+<h4 align="left">A cyber security professional turned digital nomad with a background in web development.</h4>

-- ⌛ I’m currently **improving my Github portfolio**
+- ⌛ I’m currently **updating my Github portfolio**

 - 🌱 I’m learning how to use **Python and Django**